 Let’s get one fact completely clear at the beginning of this entire article.
 Hemp is not and has not ever been, an indica plant.
-Hemp, by scientific definition, is Cannabis Sativa L. while Medicinal Marijuana is more often Cannabis Indica L and hybrids of Cannabis Sativa F with Indica L. and finally, there is Cannabis Ruderalis, which is the auto-flowering strain of cannabis.
+Hemp, by scientific definition, is Cannabis Sativa L. while Medicinal Cannabis is more often Cannabis Indica L and hybrids of Cannabis Sativa F with Indica L. and finally, there is Cannabis Ruderalis, which is the auto-flowering strain of cannabis.

 So why is there hemp with Indica, Hybrid, and Sativa varying labels?